JosephScript/react-base-project/README.md

 See [here](http://webpack.github.io/docs/webpack-dev-server.html#hot-module-replacement) for more details.

 If you insted want to use an express/node webpack server as middleware, check out (webpack-hot-middleware)[https://github.com/glenjamin/webpack-hot-middleware].

+Unfortunately HMR doesn't work perfectly with with React Components yet.
+If you want, check out (react-hot-loader)[https://github.com/gaearon/react-hot-loader] to enable it (not prod ready as of writing).

 ## React: